-Chaired by LSE’s Nobel Prize-winning economics professor, Christopher Pissarides, the centre encompasses experts from Cambridge University, LSE, University College London (UCL), the Bank of England and the National Institute of Economic and Social Research (NIESR).
+Chaired by LSE’s Nobel Prize-winning economics professor, Christopher Pissarides, the centre encompasses experts from Cambridge University, London School of Economics (LSE), Oxford University, University College London (UCL), the Bank of England and the National Institute of Economic and Social Research (NIESR).

 Five major research programmes address the key issues of unemployment, fiscal austerity, financial markets, shifts in the world economy and the development of new methodologies.
 It is hoped that new methodologies and better communication with policy makers will enhance the research and will lead to better policy decisions.

 Professor Pissarides commented: "The new Macroeconomic Research Centre will be engaged in path-breaking research that gets to the heart of current debates and puzzles about the economy and the on-going recession.
 It became obvious soon after the start of the financial crisis that we did not have the tools to understand it, and were consequently less able to recommend policies to combat it.
 It also became obvious to us that globalisation and financial development had changed the nature of macroeconomic fluctuations, requiring many different skills within macroeconomics.
 The new Centre is bringing together a diverse group of top experts in the field, who will work together to shed light on the very complicated set of problems facing policy-makers today."

 The centre is funded by the Economic and Social Research Council (ESRC), the UK’s largest funder of research on economic and social issues.

 The centre’s co-directors are Wouter Den Haan, Professor of Economics at LSE, and Morten O. Ravn, Professor of Economics at UCL.